 You may have an older, beat-up maybe even a hand-me-down tester.
 This is a delicate and precise tool, if the site glass is cracked or missing, or has Teflon thread sealing tape on it, then it is probably time to replace it.

 Correct Procedure of Motorcycle Compression Testing

 For safety, it is recommended that the ignition system be disabled (fuse removed or disconnect coil, as per your manual).
-For fuel injected motorcycles the EFI fuse is removed in most cases.
+For fuel-injected motorcycles, the EFI fuse is removed in most cases.
 If carbureted just turn off the fuel supply.
 Again, check your service manual.
-Also, make sure the bike is in neutral.
+Also, make sure the bike is neutral.
 Remove all spark plugs.

 To confirm operating compression, you need to test a warm engine (tip, loosen the spark plugs while cold, it will make removal easier).
 If the bike won’t start you will be testing a cold motor, in this case, you are looking for very low or relative compression between cylinders.
 Some builders do a cold test to ensure all is well mechanically before the first start.
 Also, for a motorcycle that has been in long-term storage, or is a “barn find” a preemptive cold compression test is the safe way to go.